rivaldigunawanyusuf/bit-by-byte/README.md

 ## Philosophy

 This project is about continuous learning.
 By breaking down complex topics into manageable pieces, I am able to gain a deeper understanding over time.
 Each new concept is an opportunity for growth.

-## Acknowledgments

-I want to thank [List of people/resources] for inspiring and contributing to my learning journey.